nomomo/TwitchPlaysVampireSurvivors/README.en.md

 5. When version of Vampire Survivors is upgraded, you only need to overwrite the index.html file among the mod files.<br />When Vampire Survivors is upgraded, the mod may or may not work properly.
 Please report any problems!

+## Known Bugs

+- When returning to the main scene from the character select scene, sometimes the settings panel does not appear.
+In this case, click the "Options" button to show the settings panel again.

 ## How to remove TPVS mod

 Just delete the index.html file that was overwritten while installing TPVS mod, or change it to a different name, and rename the index_original.html file to index.html.